Services Icon

 Side effects of Suboxone withdrawal

-Withdrawal from Suboxone can present its own set of challenges.
+Suboxone withdrawal can present its own set of challenges, often including physical and emotional symptoms that require medical support.
 Common opioid withdrawal symptoms include:

 • muscle pain